jmswaney/thesis/source/11_chapter_2.md

 eFLASH allows analysis of cells co-expressing multiple proteins of interest with relative ease and flexibility compared to genetic labeling approaches.
-Currently, labeling up to four distinct targets is possible through transgenic labeling approaches (15); however, developing transgenic mouse lines for each new combination of targets can be time consuming (16).
+Currently, labeling up to four distinct targets is possible through transgenic labeling approaches [@Gaire2018]; however, developing transgenic mouse lines for each new combination of targets can be time consuming [@Liu2013].

 To demonstrate the value of holistic labeling with eFLASH, we established an image analysis pipeline for atlas alignment, brain region segmentation, and cell detection for generating a quantitative map of various proteins.
-Volumetric images were automatically aligned to an atlas (4) by linear and non-linear transformations based on Elastix (17) then manually refined (18).
+Volumetric images were automatically aligned to an atlas [@Oh2014] by linear and non-linear transformations based on Elastix [@Klein2010] then manually refined [@Swaney2019].
 Each aligned 3D image volume was indexed to approximately 580 brain regions with 7 hierarchies.
 Brain-wide quantification of immunolabeled cells was accomplished using machine learning algorithms that were trained to identify features of individual cell-types (Supplementary Fig. 3).
-Specifically, Random Forest (19) was applied after blob detection and principal component analysis (PCA).
+Specifically, Random Forest [@Breiman2001] was applied after blob detection and principal component analysis (PCA).
 Detection performance was validated against manual ground-truth annotations of relevant brain regions that are known to express each cell type.
 Our cell detection pipeline achieved an f-score of higher than 90% for cortical regions and over 80% for subcortical brain regions for all tested cell-type markers.
 Using this pipeline, we were able to construct quantitative mouse brain atlases for multiple cell type defining makers, including CR, NPY, SST, TH, TPH2, and PV (Fig. 3a-c, Supplementary video 6).

 The probe-insensitive nature of eFLASH enables co-labeling of multiple cell-types with any combinations.
-We performed simultaneous labeling of neuropeptide Y and somatostatin which are known to be co-expressed in a subset of GABAergic interneurons (20–22) and of Tyrosine Hydroxylase and Tryptophan Hydroxylase 2 which are cell-type-specific markers for dopaminergic and serotonergic neurons, respectively, that are not generally known to overlap.
+We performOh2014ed simultaneous labeling of neuropeptide Y and somatostatin which are known to be co-expressed in a subset of GABAergic interneurons [@Fu2007; @Figueredo-Cardenas1996; @Hendry1984] and of Tyrosine Hydroxylase and Tryptophan Hydroxylase 2 which are cell-type-specific markers for dopaminergic and serotonergic neurons, respectively, that are not generally known to overlap.
 In the case of NPY and SST, we mapped NPY+/SST-, NPY-/SST+, and NPY+/SST+ cells (Fig. 3 d-f).
-We found the highest density of NPY+ cells at layer 2 or 3 of the cerebral cortices (Fig. 3c), whereas SST+ cells showed the highest density at layer 4 or 5 in majority of the cortices (23) (Fig. 3c) Interestingly, the highest density of cells that were co-positive for NPY and SST was seen in layer 5 or 6 (Fig. 3f).
+We found the highest density of NPY+ cells at layer 2 or 3 of the cerebral cortices (Fig. 3c), whereas SST+ cells showed the highest density at layer 4 or 5 in majority of the cortices [@Rudy2011] (Fig. 3c) Interestingly, the highest density of cells that were co-positive for NPY and SST was seen in layer 5 or 6 (Fig. 3f).
 In a brain-wide average, 16 ± 4% of NPY and 7 ± 5% of SST-expressing cortical cells were identified NPY+ / SST+ co-positive.
 In the case of TH and TPH2, we checked every TH+ and TPH2+ cells detected throughout the brain hemisphere and found that no cells were positive for both markers.

-Finally, in addition to labeling cell-type defining proteins, brain-wide labeling of Immediate Early Genes (IEGs) such as c-Fos has been demonstrated as a powerful proxy for measuring neuronal activation (24,25).
+Finally, in addition to labeling cell-type defining proteins, brain-wide labeling of Immediate Early Genes (IEGs) such as c-Fos has been demonstrated as a powerful proxy for measuring neuronal activation [@Renier2016; @Kim2015a].
 We stained the brain of a mouse that experienced contextual fear conditioning 90 minutes before sacrifice with anti-cFos antibody and mapped its distribution (Fig. 3g-i).
-Examination of the dataset showed robust anti-c-Fos signal in hippocampus and amygdala areas, which are known to show increased activity upon contextual fear conditioning (26).
+Examination of the dataset showed robust anti-c-Fos signal in hippocampus and amygdala areas, which are known to show increased activity upon contextual fear conditioning [@Cho2017].
 Combined, these results suggest that eFLASH-mediated immunolabeling can facilitate brain-wide quantification of protein expression at a cellular level in a high throughput and flexible manner.

 ### Brain-wide comparison of genetic and protein-based cell type labeling

-Expression of genetically encoded fluorescent proteins have revolutionized biological labeling and imaging (27), and ongoing developments in transgenic methodology offer powerful ways to study organ-wide gene expression (28–30).
-However, the level of fluorescent protein expression is linked to transcription activity rather than the level of expression of mRNA or proteins, requiring careful and nuanced interpretation of data (31,32).
-Additionally, several studies have reported on the importance of post-transcriptional processes that can often cause the quantities of mRNA and proteins to correlate poorly (32), emphasizing the need for protein expression analysis.
+Expression of genetically encoded fluorescent proteins have revolutionized biological labeling and imaging [@Giepmans2006], and ongoing developments in transgenic methodology offer powerful ways to study organ-wide gene expression [@Gong2003; @Kim2017; @Zhang2017] (28–30).
+However, the level of fluorescent protein expression is linked to transcription activity rather than the level of expression of mRNA or proteins, requiring careful and nuanced interpretation of data [@Huang2014].
+Additionally, several studies have reported on the importance of post-transcriptional processes that can often cause the quantities of mRNA and proteins to correlate poorly [@Vogel2012], emphasizing the need for protein expression analysis.

-Discrepancy between transgenic labeling and immunohistochemical labeling is widely recognized (28), and there is a constant concerted effort to improve upon existing transgenic mouse lines for common targets (33–35).
-To compare genetic labeling and eFLASH-mediated cell-type phenotyping approaches, we utilized transgenic mouse lines with two widely used transgene approaches: Cre-LoxP and BAC transgene (28,36–38).
+Discrepancy between transgenic labeling and immunohistochemical labeling is widely recognized, and there is a constant concerted effort to improve upon existing transgenic mouse lines for common targets [@Tallini2006; @Li2017;
+@Madisen2010].
+To compare genetic labeling and eFLASH-mediated cell-type phenotyping approaches, we utilized transgenic mouse lines with two widely used transgene approaches: Cre-LoxP and BAC transgene [@Muzumdar2006]; @Livet2007;
+@Valjent2009].
 First, we eFLASH-stained a hemisphere of a PV-Cre::DIO-tdTomato double transgenic mouse with anti-PV antibody (Fig. 4a).
 We performed the brain-wide quantitative analysis on tdTomato and anti-PV signals, and revealed substantial discrepancies between two labeling approaches, where the level of mismatch was highly heterogeneous among brain regions (Fig. 4b-c, Supplementary video 7).
 For example, in contrast to faithful tdTomato labeling of PV+ neurons in primary motor and primary somatosensory cortices (88% and 85% of tdTomato+ cells were also PV+), a substantial portion of tdTomato cells showed undetectable amounts of PV protein in some of cortical (e.g., 56% and 75% in the case of piriform and lateral entorhinal cortex) and subcortical (45% in caudate putamen; 62% in nucleus accumbens) areas.
 Furthermore, we found PV+ populations were not covered by the genetic labeling.
 For example, 66% and 77% of PV+ cells do not express tdTomato in CPu and NAc, respectively (Fig. 4b-c).

 Next, we compared genetic and protein-based labeling of choline acetyltransferase (ChAT). eGFP expression via BAC transgene was highly divergent